20kWave/PlayBar/README.md

 ## API
 ### URL
 `localhost:3020/songs/:id`
-Dynamically render playlist based on id of the entrypoint url.
+Dynamically render a user's playlist based on id of the entrypoint url.

 ### GET
-`/playlist/:id`
+`/:id/:playlistId`
-Retrieve a playlist based on id.
+Retrieve a user's playlist based on id.

 ### POST
-`/like/:songId`
+`/add/:id/:playlistId/:songId`
+Add a song to a user's playlist.

+### DELETE
+`/remove/:id/:playlistId/:songId`
+Delete a song in a user's playlist.

+### PUT
+`/like/:id/:songId`
-Update the liked status of a song based on id.
+Update a user's liked status of a song.

 ## Requirements